gstarr/gstarr.github.io/about.md

 permalink: /about/
 ---

-=Graham Starr= is a New York-based writer.
+**Graham Starr** is a New York-based writer who makes things with computers.
+He made this website.
+He also made this text.
+Sometimes "things" means words and not just physical objects or products.

 This Jekyll theme was crafted with <3 by [John Otander](http://johnotander.com) ([@4lpine](https://twitter.com/4lpine)).